I hope you enjoy reading the blog post.

 So if you're up for the commute, think about using a zip code a bit closer to the city center.

-If your profile lists $85,000 as your salary, she's only going to put up with sharing an entree at Applebees for so long.
+If your stated salary implies an entertainment budget closer to 4-star than fast food, she's only going to put up with sharing an entree at Applebees for so long.